Yeaseen/my_ctf_writeups/basics of cmd/cmdCheat.md

 - `..`: Parent Directory
 - `./`: Current Directory
 - `*`: Wildcard (Matches any character or group of characters)
+- `*`: can also mean all the files and folders of current directory

 ### Example Path: